richardshuai/atomworks-caliby/cifutils/README.md

 make install
 ```

-You will then need to create a `.env` file (see: `.env.sample`) with a path to the CCD that you wish to use.
+You will then need to create a `.env` file (see: `.env.sample`) with a path to the CCD that you wish to use and, optionally, the PDB path (required for tests).

 **Option 2: Install into a fresh environment**
-You can use this simplified workflow below to install `cifutils` into a fresh conda environment that
-will be called `cifutils`.
+You can use this simplified workflow below to install `cifutils` into a fresh conda environment that will be called `cifutils-dev`.
 Alternatively, you can manually install from the [environment.yaml](./environment.yaml) file.
 ```bash
 ## Step 1.
 Clone git repo
 git clone git@git.ipd.uw.edu:ai/cifutils.git